dependents/Dependents/readme.md

 ### Sublime Dependents

+Sublime Text 3 plugin for navigating JavaScript codebases.

+Features:

-Sublime Text 3 plugin for finding JavaScript modules that depend on the current JavaScript module.
+* Find JavaScript modules that depend on the current JavaScript module.
+* Jump to a dependency

 Current scope: AMD and CommonJS applications